rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 ## Hardware Requirements

-The following sections describe the CPU, memory, and I/O requirements for nodes where Rancher is installed.
+The following sections describe the CPU, memory, and I/O requirements for nodes where Rancher is installed based on the size of the infrastructure it manages.

 ### Premise